AdobeDocs/platform-learn.en/help/data-collection/tags/build-rules.md

 ---
 title: Build rules in tags
-description: This video shows how to create rules so you can execute commands in tags.
+description: Learn how to create rules so you can execute commands in tags.
 Events and conditions determine *when* to do stuff and actions determine *what* to do.
 feature: Tags
 kt: 3530
 thumbnail: